-- 1. Create a New D part in SolidWorks.
+- 1. Create a New part.
 Use the default ANSI Part template. - 2.
 Right-click Front Plane from the FeatureManager. - 3.
-Click Sketch [∠] from the Context toolbar. - 4.
-Click the Line \searrow Sketch tool. - 5.
-Sketch a horizontal line through the Origin. - Click Tangent Arc → from the Consolidated Arc Sketch toolbar.
-The Arc icon is displayed on the mouse pointer.
-Click the left end point of the horizontal line. - 7.
-Drag the mouse pointer upward and to the left for the desired shape. - 8.
+Click Sketch from the Context toolbar. - 4.
+Click the Line $\searrow$ Sketch tool. - 5.
+Sketch a horizontal line through the Origin. - 6.
+Click Tangent Arc → from the Consolidated Arc Sketch toolbar.
+The Arc icon is displayed on the mouse pointer. - 7.
+Click the left end point of the horizontal line. - 8.
+Drag the mouse pointer upward and to the left for the desired shape. - 9.
 Click an end point.
 You created a Tangent Arc.
 The Arc PropertyManager is displayed.

-- 9. Right-click Select in the Graphics window to deselect the Sketch tool. - 10.
-Click OK ✓ from the Arc PropertyManager. - 11.
-Exit the sketch. - 12.
+- 10. Right-click Select in the Graphics window to deselect the Sketch tool. - 11.
+Click OK ✓ from the Arc PropertyManager. - 12.
+Exit the sketch. - 13.
 Close the model.